Blending a cup of watermelon with an ounce and a half of liquor simply tastes like blended watermelon.

 Infuse two people with insecurity.
 Season each liberally with expectations and assumptions.
 Knead until tender.
 Mix with stress.
 Bake in the heat of a fight for control until painful to touch.
 Serve raw when a firm callus of anger, hurt, resentment and selfishness appears.
 Add tears to taste.

-This book was published in 1932 and all I could think as I was reading it was Seriously?
+Brave New World was published in 1932 and all I could think as I was reading it was Seriously?
 This dude came up with this 85 years ago?
 How did he know?!

 The drink was good.
 Ish.
 Kinda basic – nothing too exciting.
 But I finished it quickly.
 And asked for another.